sunny-benn/CPSC362-Project/README.md

 # Team Interpreters 362 Project

+## Note regarding Notifications:

+  - The `notifications` folder in the root directory needs to be copied over to your `env/lib/python3.4/site-packages/` directory (overwrite the existing `notifications`).
+The reason for this is because I heavily modied the API of the plugin.

 ## Requirements to install locally:

  - SublimeText 3 or PyCharm (or your favorite text editor)